The Strelitzia reginae, also known as the bird of paradise or crane flower, is a type species of Strelitziaceae indigenous to South Africa.

 ABOUT THE SERIES:

-The Age of Discovery and the natural-history expeditions prepared the ground for the extraction, exploitation, and colonization of the world’s natural resources.
+The Age of Discovery and the natural-history expeditions prepared the ground for the extraction, exploitation, and colonization of the world’s peoples, lands, and natural resources.

 Prompted by this problematic history of flower classification Patricia makes visual reference to conquest and colonization through mixed-media collages that incorporate botanical illustrations published by the Royal Horticultural Society.